Joelius300/dl4g_hslu/README.md

 # Jass Bot DL4G HSLU

-A bot that plays the Swiss card game Jass.
-Implemented for the Deep Learning for Games (DL4G) module at HSLU.
+A bot that plays the Swiss card game Jass using Information Set Monte Carlo Tree Search with Root Parallelization.
+Implemented for the Deep Learning for Games (DL4G) module at HSLU. \
 There's also a [short report](./report/Jass-Queen.pdf) in german if you want to read it.
 Unfortunately, I didn't have time to implement Reinforcement Learning, but it still performed pretty well (4th place in tournament).

+The two most interesting files for the bot are [`ISMCTS.py`](./jass_bot/agents/ISMCTS.py) and [`multi_processing_ISMCTS.py`](./jass_bot/agents/multi_processing_ISMCTS.py).
+If you care about the machine learning approaches that were explored, see the [ML/trump_selection folder](./jass_bot/ML/trump_selection).

 ## Running it